sujauddinmullick/dev_ops_docker/README.md

 8. once successfully completed take note of gerrit cont id and jenkins cont ip and port
 9. run setup script with gerrit-cont-id jenkins-cont-ip jenkins-cont-port
 10. manually generate the jenkins ssh key in jenkins-cont and paste it to gerrit jenkins acc.

+Note: Jira instance comes as a trial version for 1 months,post 1 month, same license may not work for jira instance since license is also checks db validity.
+So in that case we need to get a new jira instance with new license.